 remain in the care of their mothers whenever possible

-One of the most tragic–and avoidable–causes of unfortunate outcomes occur in those cases where a well-meaning, but poorly equipped person attempts rehabbing an orphan on their own before seeking the help of a licensed rehabber.
-Very often a poor choice of food or care is offered to the baby animal, resulting cases of malnutrition, illness, or even death.
-It is essential that a qualified and licensed rehabber be contacted and involved as soon as possible when a wild animal is in need of assistance.
+One of the most tragic–and avoidable–causes of unfortunate outcomes occurs in those cases where a well-meaning, but poorly equipped person attempts rehabbing an orphan on their own before seeking the help of a licensed rehabber.
+Very often, a poor choice of food or care is offered to the baby animal, resulting in cases of malnutrition, illness, or even death.
+It is essential that a qualified, licensed rehabber be contacted and involved as soon as possible when a wild animal needs assistance.

-Patience and repeated efforts can be required when attempting to locate a rehabber who can help.
+Patience and repeated efforts may be required when trying to find a rehabber who can help.
 As you might imagine, most rehabbers have their hands full with the animals already in their care.
 It can be challenging for them to be available to help with new cases.
-Many rehabbers will simply not have the bandwidth to come to you to help–they may need you coordinate arrangements to get the orphan or injured animal to them.
+Many rehabbers simply won’t have the bandwidth to come to you for help–they may need you to coordinate arrangements to get the orphaned or injured animal to them.
 Just remember, it may take some time and multiple attempts to find the right rehabber, but there is usually someone out there who can help.
 Below is a link to a list of wildlife rehabilitators, listed by county, that is kept by the Texas Parks and Wildlife Department…

 TEXAS PARKS AND WILDLIFE: Wildlife Rehabilitators in Texas

-Considering the difficulties and challenges involved with pursuing wildlife rehabilitation, combined with the sometimes thankless and stressful nature of the work, some may question if it is an endeavor worth the effort.
+Considering the difficulties and challenges involved with pursuing wildlife rehabilitation, combined with the sometimes thankless and stressful nature of the work, some may question whether it is an endeavor worth the effort.

-Looking at the big picture, it quickly becomes apparent that most of the animals that receive help from rehabbers are not threatened or endangered when considered as a species as a whole.
-In fact, the exact opposite is actually true–most of the animals that receive care are, and would remain, plentiful in nature, regardless if individual animals were rehabbed or not.
+Looking at the big picture, it quickly becomes apparent that most animals receiving help from rehabbers are not threatened or endangered when considered as species as a whole.
+In fact, the exact opposite is actually true–most of the animals that receive care are, and would remain, plentiful in nature, regardless of whether individual animals were rehabbed or not.
 The hard truth is that for every baby animal that makes it through rehab to release, there are many others that cannot be helped.
-Additionally, there are likely hundreds or thousands of baby animals in distress that never are discovered–they never even get a chance at rehab.
+Additionally, there are likely hundreds or thousands of baby animals in distress that go undiscovered–they never even get a chance at rehab.
 Wildlife rehabilitation cannot be expected to have a real impact on wildlife numbers in most cases.

 A successfully rehabbed Bobcat being released back into the wild

-To answer the question of whether wildlife rehabilitation is really worth doing, one might suggest that It is surely worth it for the little animals in need.
+To answer the question of whether wildlife rehabilitation is really worth doing, one might suggest that it is surely worth it for the little animals in need.
 The babies that make it through rehab and on to release get a second chance at life.
-The pain and suffering these animals might feel otherwise is just as real as any that a person might experience.
+The pain and suffering these animals might otherwise feel is just as real as any a person might experience.
 Anything that can be done to lessen or alleviate these things can generally be considered worthwhile.

-For the people involved in wildlife rehabilitation the rewards are often more about the satisfaction of a job well done than anything else.
-But there is a lot that can be learned through the care of wild animals in need, and many unique experiences are practically guaranteed.
-Caregivers are afforded the opportunity to get a front row seat look at the way nature really works.
-And there is a whole host of important skills to be learned and mastered.
+For the people involved in wildlife rehabilitation, the rewards are often more about the satisfaction of a job well done than anything else.
+But there is a lot to learn from caring for wild animals in need, and many unique experiences are practically guaranteed.
+Caregivers are afforded the opportunity to get a front-row seat look at the way nature really works.
+And there is a whole host of important skills to learn and master.
 Rehabbers must recognize the value of discipline and diligence.
 They must recognize the importance of love and caring, and how those things extend even into the natural world.
 But most of all, by saving even one helpless, innocent life, the rehabber is acting as a force for good.

 And it never hurts to put a little more good out into the universe.